This resource is aimed at KS3 and explores the stories of five local men who fought in World War Two.

 These unique stories were collected from local people and family historians by Wakefield Libraries ‘We Will Remember Them’ project which was funded by the Big Lottery via the MLA’s ‘Their Past Our Future’ (TPYF2) programme.

-The stories and the accompanying worksheets can be used both in group work and whole class teaching.
+The stories and the accompanying downloads can be used both in group work and whole class teaching.

-The accompanying Resource Guide lists sources available in Wakefield Libraries.
+The accompanying Resource Guide for Teachers lists additional sources for further research, available in Wakefield Libraries.

 History KS3 - Unit 18 ‘Hot War’: ‘Cold War’